 A program of study approved by the Department for a junior year in France has the support of the Department as a significant means of enlarging the major's comprehension of French civilization and as the most effective method of developing mastery of the language.
 For a more detailed explanation of the ways in which courses taken in a study abroad program may be counted toward the course requirements for the French major, see Study Abroad .

 Graduating Seniors are eligible for two Exchange Fellowships for study in France: one fellowship as Teaching Assistant in American Civilization and Language at the University of Dijon; the other as Exchange Fellow, Ecole Normale Superieure in Paris.

 Course Numbering System.
 French 101-208 are French Language and Composition courses.
 French 101-207 are numbered by degree of difficulty.
 French 207, 208 and 311 have identical prerequisites and may be taken in any order.
 All courses numbered 320 and above, with the exception of those courses conducted in English, list French 207, 208, 311 or 312 as prerequisites.
 Courses numbered 320 and above are advanced courses, but are not ranked by order of difficulty.
 They are organized, instead, by period in the following manner:

-320-329 - Medieval and Renaissance Literature and Culture
+320-329 - Sixteenth- and Seventeenth-Century Literature and Culture

 340-349 - Nineteenth-Century Literature and Culture